 The prestigious UNESCO-listed Coimbra University crowns the top of the highest hill.
 You’ll see students swirling their black cape uniforms everywhere you go in town.

-There are plenty of things to keep you occupied in Coimbra on a day trip from Porto.
-You can visit:
+There are plenty of things to keep you occupied in Coimbra:

 • Coimbra University: Coimbra University is a fortress-like ancient UNESCO site and a must see attraction.
 You can visit the Royal Palace, St. Michael’s Chapel, and the over-the-top Baroque-style Joanina Library.
 There’s so much to see you may want to book a 1.5 hour guided tour.